BegoonLab/xiao-esp32c6-wifi-sensor/README.md

 To add the sensor to Home Assistant: go to `Settings` → `Devices & Services` → `Devices` → `Add Device` → `Add Zigbee device`.
 Once completed, your sensor will appear on the Devices page:

 <img alt="SensorXIAO_zb_device.png" src="assets/SensorXIAO_zb_device.png" width="500"/>

+_Note_: The SGP41 sensor is not currently supported because the ZigBee protocol does not include VOC and NOx clusters in its specification.

 ## Contributing